-Bones also pose a serious danger to pets.
+Bones also pose a danger to pets.
 Poultry bones are dangerous because they can splinter and get lodged in the gastrointestinal tract and therefore should never be given to pets.
 Ham and beef bones can break teeth or can also cause intestinal obstructions.
 If you wish to give your pet a special holiday treat, instead of giving them bones, consider giving them a healthy dental treat specially intended for safe chewing and dental hygiene.

 Most people know that chocolate is toxic to dogs and cats.
 Depending on the amount consumed, it causes vomiting, diarrhea, rapid breathing, increased heart rate, seizures, and even death.
 Never give your pets chocolate and of course keep this sweet treat out of reach of your pets.

 Many Thanksgiving dishes contain raisins or grapes which can be very dangerous for pets.
 Grapes and raisins have been reported to cause severe kidney damage.

 Many nut varieties are toxic to pets and can have a devastating effect on dogs’ nervous systems.
 Walnuts and macadamias are especially toxic and can cause vomiting, paralysis and even death.

-Onions: Onions, chives, and garlic in any form are poisonous to pets.
+Onions, chives, and garlic in any form are poisonous to pets.
 They cause lethargy, weakness, ataxia (lack of coordination), hyper-salivation, anemia, and even death.